daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 A reverse proxy is an added level of security which connects externel servers to internel clinets while hiding ip addresses from being veiwed externally.
 This guide uses [nginx](https://www.nginx.com/) as its reverse proxy server.

-Begin by opening jupyterhub's configuration file in nano.
+Begin by opening JupyterHub's configuration file in nano:
 ```console
 $ nano /opt/jupyterhub/etc/jupyterhub/jupyterhub_config.py
 ```